1989 Philadelphia Eagles season: Schedule

+Game summaries

+NFC Wild Card Playoffs: vs. (5) Los Angeles Rams

 The Los Angeles Rams, ignoring the weather, the fans, and the Eagles mighty defense, rode a quick start to defeat the Eagles at Veterans Stadium, 21–7 on New Year's Eve, 1989.
 The Eagles came into their first home playoff game in 8 seasons against the Los Angeles Rams with injury concerns.
 Several players came limping into the game, but perhaps the most concerning injury was that of Eric Allen, whose ankle had been injured a few weeks prior.
 Allen was an outstanding cover corner and without him, the Eagles would be forced to start reserve cornerback Izel Jenkins.
 The Rams at the time had a potent and versatile offense, especially in the passing game.
 Quarterback Jim Everett, running back Greg Bell and wideouts Henry Ellard and Willie "Flipper" Anderson rounded out the Rams offense.
 However, none of this seemed to concern head coach Buddy Ryan, who reportedly was asked the week leading up the game his impression of Rams running back Greg Bell.
 Ryan gave a curious vanilla answer to the reporter then turned and walked away saying, "Greg Bell my ass."
 Most of the media that had gathered exploded in laughter.

 Eric Allen, as it turned out, did not start the game, which was played on an overcast, drizzly New Year's Eve.
 The Rams immediately attacked Allen's replacement, cornerback Izel Jenkins.
 Jenkins was burned on the Rams first touchdown; a 39-yard touchdown pass from Jim Everett to Henry Ellard on the Rams first possession.
 Jenkins was again burned for another long pass, this time to Willie Anderson and by midway through the second quarter, head coach Buddy Ryan had all but no choice to insert the limping Allen with the Rams already leading 14–0.